 As the importance of data privacy protection continues to rise, class unlearning has emerged as a critical technique in machine unlearning, gaining increasing attention from researchers.
 However, achieving this goal is not straightforward; thoroughly exploring existing unlearning methods can provide valuable insights for our research and enhance our understanding of the challenges.

-First, Bourtoule et al.~\cite{9519428} developed an unlearning algorithm where users find it difficult to revoke access to their data and request its deletion after sharing.
-They introduced the SISA training framework, which speeds up the unlearning process by strategically limiting the impact of data points during training.
-Chen et al.~\cite{chen2023boundary} proposed Boundary Unlearning, which rapidly unlearns an entire class from a DNN model by shifting its decision boundary rather than altering the model parameters.
-Jia et al.~\cite{10.5555/3666122.3668368} introduced an approach to machine unlearning by shifting focus from data-centric methods to a model-based perspective, specifically using model sparsification through weight pruning.
-This "prune first, then unlearn" paradigm reduces the gap between exact and approximate unlearning.
-Chen et al.~\cite{10.5555/3666122.3666761} proposed a fast model debiasing framework (FMD) that identifies and removes biases in trained models using counterfactual concepts and influence functions.
-They integrate a machine unlearning-based strategy to efficiently debias models with minimal data and parameter updates.
-Kurmanji et al.~\cite{10.5555/3666122.3666217} introduced SCRUB, a novel unlearning algorithm that excels across different unlearning applications, including removing biases (RB), resolving confusion (RC) and protecting user privacy (UP).
-Foster et al.~\cite{Foster_Schoepf_Brintrup_2024} proposed Selective Synaptic Dampening (SSD), a novel retrain-free machine unlearning method that uses the Fisher information matrix to identify and dampen parameters critical to the data being forgotten.
-SSD does not require long-term training data storage and achieves performance comparable to retrain-based methods.
-Liu et al.~\cite{Liu_Wang_Huai_Miao_2024} explored the security risks of machine unlearning by introducing backdoor attacks exploiting unlearning requests.
-They propose two attack methods: one where the attacker submits unlearning requests without poisoning any training data and another where the attacker poisons a few data instances with a pre-defined trigger and then activates the attack through malicious unlearning.
+First, Bourtoule et al.~\cite{9519428} introduced the SISA training framework, which accelerates unlearning by limiting the impact of data points during training, making it easier for users to revoke data access and request deletion after sharing.
+Chen et al.~\cite{chen2023boundary} developed Boundary Unlearning, which removes a class from a DNN by shifting its decision boundary, enabling rapid unlearning.
+Jia et al.~\cite{10.5555/3666122.3668368} proposed a model-based approach to unlearning, using weight pruning for model sparsification in a "prune first, then unlearn" method.
+Researchers can also use unlearning methods to remove model bias.
+Chen et al.~\cite{10.5555/3666122.3666761} introduced the FMD framework, which identifies and removes biases from trained models using counterfactual concepts and influence functions.
+Kurmanji et al.~\cite{10.5555/3666122.3666217} proposed SCRUB, a versatile unlearning algorithm for removing biases, resolving confusion, and protecting user privacy across various applications.
+Foster et al.~\cite{Foster_Schoepf_Brintrup_2024} introduced Selective Synaptic Dampening (SSD), a retrain-free unlearning method that uses the Fisher information matrix to dampen parameters critical to forgotten data.
+Liu et al.~\cite{Liu_Wang_Huai_Miao_2024} explored security risks in unlearning, proposing two backdoor attack methods: one exploiting unlearning requests without data poisoning, and another involving poisoned data with a trigger activated by malicious unlearning.